-There are several laws, policy and institutional frameworks were developed for landslide risk reduction, mitigation and disaster preparedness which contain provisions for the protection of hill land development.
-A List of relevant laws and guidelines that may be applicable to the management of land in relation to slope failures which has some level of loss reduction measures are as listed below.
+works developed for landslide risk reduction, mitigation and disaster preparedness which contain provisions for the protection of hill land development.
+A list of relevant laws and guidelines that may be applicable to the management of land in relation to slope failures which has some level of loss reduction measures are as listed below.
 Figure 1 shows list of key legal framework as part of loss reduction measures.